3-Flows with Large Support: Cycles and Edge-Cuts of Size Four

 \begin{proof} Let $H$ be the subgraph of $G^{\bullet}$ corresponding to the subgraph in $G^{\Delta}$ induced by all edges adjacent to $u$ or to $v$.
 By Lemmas~\ref{triangle_types} and~\ref{le:no222}, if $u$ and~$v$ correspond to triangles in $G^\bullet$, then they are of type 111.
 As a first attempt toward finding a reducible subgraph, consider the partial ear decomposition $P_1, \ldots, P_k$ of $G^{\bullet}$ with $\cup_{i=1}^k P_i = H$ indicated by the following figure.

 \begin{myfigure}[h] \centerline{ } \end{myfigure}

 First suppose that the edge $uv \in E( G^{\Delta} )$ is not contained in a 4-cycle of~$G^{\Delta}$.
+In particular, this means that $G^{\Delta}$ is not isomorphic to Cube or $V_8$, so we may additionally assume that no 4-cycle of $G^{\Delta}$ contains $w$ and either $u$ or $v$.
 In this case we will show that $H$ may be extended to a reducible subgraph using the endpoint patterns and their associated costs.
 This is immediate if every endpoint pattern has cost at most 5.
 In the other case there must be one or more endpoint patterns of type $Y_{12}$.
 If there are at most two such endpoint patterns, then by Lemma~\ref{clever_choice} we may arrange for a cost of 3 at one of them, and again we are done.
 Otherwise, we may assume (without loss) that in the graph $G^{\Delta}$ the vertex $u$ has neighbours $\{v,u',u''\}$ where both $u'$ and $u''$ are incident with two edges of residue 1 and one of residue 2.
-However in this case Lemma~\ref{forbiddentriads} implies that both $u'$ and~$u''$ will be adjacent to $w$ in $G^{\Delta}$.
-It then follows from assumption 3 that $G^{\Delta}$ must be isomorphic to either Cube or $V_8$, but then $uv$ will be contained in a 4-cycle of $G^{\Delta}$, which contradicts the assumption for this case.
+However in this case Lemma~\ref{forbiddentriads} implies that both $u'$ and~$u''$ will be adjacent to $w$ in $G^{\Delta}$, contradicting that no 4-cycle of $G^{\Delta}$ contains $w$ and either $u$ or $v$.